-Indian Energy Exchange: IEX shares crash 26% to hit revised lower circuit; here's what analysts say - BusinessToday
+Indian Energy Exchange: IEX shares crash 30% to hit revised lower circuit; here's what analysts say - BusinessToday

-Shares of Indian Energy Exchange (IEX) Ltd on Thursday nosedived 26 per cent to hit their revised lower circuit limit of Rs 139.05.
+Shares of Indian Energy Exchange (IEX) Ltd nosedived 30 per cent on Thursday to hit their revised lower circuit limit of Rs 131.50, marking a new one-year low for the stock.
+At last check, it was trading 28.13 per cent lower at Rs 135.
 Today's sharp decline in the stock price followed the Central Electricity Regulatory Commission's (CERC) approval of a phased implementation of market coupling across India's power exchanges.

 Market coupling is an economic mechanism aimed at establishing a uniform electricity price across multiple trading platforms.
 This development is expected to impact the market share of the Indian Energy Exchange (IEX).